-Advertising is the fastest and simplest way for a start-up business to let a large number of people know about its products and services.
+Advertising is an effective way for start-up businesses to tell a large number of people about their products and services.

 This briefing explains: